 Queer history: Pre-colonial LGBTQ+ cultures

-“Queerness is a Western behavior; it was learnt”.
+“Queerness is a Western behavior; we learnt it”.

 This statement is false because queer history dates back to ancient times in many cultures around the world.
-Sadly, when we talk about the history of queerness, it’s mostly centered around certain countries in the north-west.
+Sadly, when we talk about the history of queerness, we mostly mention certain countries in the north-west.
 And that is why, I am going to talk about queer history from around the world to make it more accessible.

 What better time to do it than this Pride Month.